Dina Reviews: The Disney Animated Canon

 • Pinocchio (1940)

 A marked improvement on Snow White in almost every way.
 The animation and character designs are better, the characters themselves more interesting, and the pacing is that of an actual movie… even if the plot is kind of all over the place, at least there is a clear red thread with Pinocchio’s development as a person.
-Granted, the heavy-handed black and white preachiness gets a little much (Jiminy Cricket comes across as a major hypocrite who’s less concerned about Pinocchio’s actual well-being than he is about preaching morals), but it’s nowhere NEAR as bad as the original book.
+Granted, the heavy-handed black and white preachiness gets a little much (Jiminy Cricket especially comes across as a major hypocrite who’s less concerned about Pinocchio’s actual well-being than he is about preaching morals), but it’s nowhere NEAR as bad as the original book by Carlo Collodi was in that regard.
+Really, it’s hard to see this as anything but an improvement on the book.

 • Fantasia (1940)

 It’s less a movie and more an animated concert.
 And… I don’t know.
 I’m not that fond of concerts.
-The animation’s not as good as that of Pinocchio, but the visuals andf effects are still absolutely amazing… and the music is of course great.
+Now this is definitely a visual spectacle.
+The animation’s not as good as that of Pinocchio, but the effects and the generak visuals are still absolutely amazing… this is a BEAUTIFUL movie.
+And the music is of course great, but that’s only to be expected when the entire score are some of the most well known pieces pf classical music ever.
 But… eh.
-It kid of gets a little longwinded and drawn-out.
+I’m not a fan of this, to be honest.
+It’s a little longwinded and drawn-out, and I got mildly bored by it.
 It’s Artistic, sure, but if I’m to be honest much of it was a bit of a chore to sit through.

 • Dumbo (1941)